zawzawmyint/task-api-express/TESTDOCUMENTATION.md

 ## Overview

-This document outlines the test cases for the Task API Express application.
+This document outlines the test cases for the Task API Express application with Supertest.

+## Prerequisites

+- Node.js and npm installed
+- PostgreSQL database set up
+- Task API Express application running

+## Tools & Why Supertest & Jest

+- Supertest - HTTP assertions library for Node.js
+- Supertest is used to test the API endpoints by simulating HTTP requests and responses.
+- Jest - Testing framework
+- Jest is used to write and run the test cases.

 ## Test Cases